My name is Jenni Donato.

 Over the next few weeks, I watched with pride and relief as my daughter turned from a tiny, defenceless toddler into a strong, determined, brave warrior.
 And I began to laugh again, for real this time.

 I realised the actress routine I’d perfected wasn’t really an act, I could be that person if I wanted to.
 I decided to take inspiration from my daughter and my Aunt, who at the time was dealing with a terminal illness, and decided to be strong.
 To be happy and grateful for what I had, and what we’d been through.
 I became a warrior myself, just like my child.
 Determined not to let this experience break us as a family (though I don’t mind admitting we were close).
 I was determined to fill our lives with happiness again, for real this time.
 Determined for all the pain to have a purpose.
-And determined to eventually return to work - to do something truly worthwhile - to use my experiences to help others going through their own unexpected challenges, to help and guide them to back to their normality.
-To take ownership of their lives again, to smile again and make their story a better one.
+And determined to eventually return to work - to do something truly worthwhile - to use my experience to help others to take ownership of their lives again, to smile again and make their story a better one.

-My experiences have fundamentally changed me - I want to make a difference to mums going through challenges of their own – I genuinely care.
+My experiences have fundamentally changed me - I want to make a difference – I genuinely care.

-For now, my daughter is happy and is recovering amazingly well.
-Who knows what the future holds for us all, but she is still as strong and determined as ever.
-She is so loving to her new little brother - who we were finally blessed with in November 2017.
-The love developing between them is beyond heartwarming to watch.
+For now, my daughter is happy, we're all happy.
 There is still a fire in her heart, and to watch her run around you would never know what she’s been through - what we’ve all been through.

 We look ‘normal’ again.
 We’re not of course, and I’m proud not to be.
 But our new ‘normal’ is - for now - going great.